-Some Seattle-area health care systems report high level of COVID vaccinations among staff — but worry mandate could further strain
+Seattle-area hospitals fear exodus of unvaccinated health care workers as deadline approaches

 “And these folks get sicker,” she said.
 “When they need to access care, they are sicker and require a higher level of care, so we’re concerned about the impact of those patients and their health status.”

-The hospital association won’t have data on how many health workers are fully vaccinated until next week, though some health care systems do have some data.
+The hospital association won’t know how many Washington health workers are fully vaccinated until next week, though some health care systems do have some data.
 Health care workers with a religious or medical exemption won’t be required to get vaccinated.

-Swedish Health Service is reporting 92% of its workers are fully vaccinated, with more on the way, said chief nursing officer Kristy Carrington.
+Swedish Health Services is reporting 92% of its workers are fully vaccinated, with more on the way, said chief nursing officer Kristy Carrington.
 At Tacoma-based Multicare Health System, vaccination rates were also a little over 90% as of Monday morning, said Dr. Michael Myint, the hospital’s physician executive for population health.

 Most services are expected to remain open even if hospitals lose some staffers, though some rural hospitals might have to temporarily limit patient admissions if cases and hospitalizations surge, Briley said.
 Overall, however, the state is seeing improvements in its COVID-19 trends, she added.